-- for the purposes of the above said section:(a) every public company having a paid-up share capital of fifty crore rupees or more; or - (b) every public company having a turnover of two hundred fifty crore rupees or more.
+- (a) every public company having a paid-up share capital of fifty crore rupees or more; or - (b) every public company having a turnover of two hundred fifty crore rupees or more.

 Company Secretary in practice has been exclusively recognised for conducting secretarial audit.
 The section further provides that Secretarial Audit Report is to be submitted in a format prescribed under rules.
 As per sub-rule (2) of Rule 9, the format of the Secretarial Audit Report shall be in Form No. MR. 3.